Skip to main content

 "createInput"

 The "createInput" action creates a new input.
-It configures a service to collect data from a data source and insert that data into an integration table.
+It configures a service to collect tags from a data source and insert those tags into an integration table.

 • An input is a service that collects data using a protocol to an integration table in the FairCom server.